 Breadcrumbs & Breadcrumb Schema

 Breadcrumb navigation, like any navigation, is about helping people find their way around a website (wayfinding).
-By using breadcrumb navigation, you can improve a visitors’ wayfinding ability and make for a better overall experience for people using your website.
+By using breadcrumb navigation, you can improve visitors’ wayfinding ability and make for a better overall experience for people using your website.
+You can also use breadcrumb schema to enhance a page’s listing in search results.
 But not every website will benefit from breadcrumb navigation.
-How do you know if breadcrumb navigation could help improve wayfinding on your website?
-As a related question, if you do use a breadcrumb navigation, should you mark this navigation up with breadcrumb schema?
+In this article, I’ll answer the following questions to help you decide if breadcrumb navigation and breadcrumb schema are right for your website.

 Do I Need Breadcrumb Navigation?